frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 “I didn’t lie,” she had told me.
 “I just redirected Ezra when he started his rounds early.
 I told him there was a misfiled note in the apothecary.
 There wasn’t, but it seemed wiser to put him somewhere else.”

 She didn’t say it just to justify herself.
 Mola never needed my approval, not since the day she saved my life in the Medica.
 But that night, she chose silence over certainty.
 That choice required more than courage.
-It called belief in me.
+It called for belief in me.

 ### * * *